JoeyRosentel/JoeyRosentel.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-'Hello!
-I am Joey Rosentel.
-I am a student at the University of Illinois studying physics and mathematics.'
+Hello!
+My name is Joey Rosentel, and I am a student at the University of Illinois studying physics and mathematics.
+I am interested in connections in abstract mathematics such as topology and physics.
 {style="text-align: justify;"}